input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-02-07-pstypebridge.md

 	  ]
 ~~~

-where `writePSTypes` is a function from `purescript-bridge` that will write the
+where `writePSTypes` is a function from `purescript-bridge` that writes the
 generated PureScript types to the specified directory, mirroring the hierarchy
 of the Haskell modules the types came from.
-The `buildBridge` line will be
+The `buildBridge` line is
 important for the next section.

-This is what was done for most types in the wallet's backend.
+This is what has been done for most types in the wallet's backend.
 For the rest,
-another mechanism was required.
+another mechanism is required.

 ## Custom bridges

-Like mentioned before, `mkSumType` works for most types, but for Haskell's
+As mentioned previously, `mkSumType` works for most types, but for Haskell's
 `Word`, in this project's case, it did not.
 This is because PureScript does not
 have the variety of numerical types that Haskell does, so for `Word, Word8,
 Word 32, Word64` and other very specific integral types, PureScript's compiler
 is unable to automatically perform the conversion.
 In these cases, we require a
 custom bridge.
-Such a mechanism is simple.
-Building on the previous example:
+This mechanism is simple.
+Building on the previous example,

 ~~~ haskell
 import           Language.PureScript.Bridge         (BridgePart, buildBridge,